omegamvc/omega/README.md

     <a href="https://github.com/omegamvc/omega/blob/main/LICENSE">License</a>
 </p>

-# PHP MVC
+# OMEGA
-Welcome to **php-mvc**, a minimal MVC framework designed to streamline your PHP development process.
+Welcome to **omega**, a minimal MVC framework designed to streamline your PHP development process.
 This lightweight framework offers essential features for building web applications while maintaining simplicity and ease of use.

 ## Feature
 - MVC structure